fleurdarcadia/emocchi/README.md

 # emocchi

-A Discord bot that posts images you register to it as an alternative to custom server emoji for those who don't want to pay
+A Discord bot that posts images you register to it as an alternative to custom server emoji for those who don't want to pay.

 ## How it works

-This bot is a tiny side project I hacked together in a few hours.
-Bear that in mind as you read on.

-The bot uses the [discord.py](https://discordpy.readthedocs.io/en/stable/index.html) library to talk to Discord.
+The bot uses the [discordrb](https://github.com/shardlab/discordrb) library to talk to Discord.
 It handles a few simple commands that let you:

 1. Register a "macro"